esratlimu-dot/Esrat-Limu/README.md

 - 🌍 Interested in building useful apps for students

 ## Skills
-- Basics of C, Python, and Web Development
+- Basics of C, Cpp, Java, Python, and Web Development, Mobile app
 - Understanding of computer fundamentals
 - Eager to improve every day 🚀